fbpx

 STEP 1: PREPARE

 Ideally, painting one room at a time is the most effective.
-Because it gives you time to focus on doing it right the first time and it gives you space to navigate without making a mess.
+Because it gives you time to focus on doing it right the first time and gives you space to navigate without making a mess.
 Don’t forget to strap on your safety goggles.

-•Empty your room of furniture, valuables, artwork, and any mounted technology like televisions or sound systems.
+• Empty your room of furniture, valuables, artwork, and any mounted technology like televisions or sound systems.

-•Remove any light or electrical plates and keep them in 1 area so you don’t lose them.
+• Remove any light or electrical plates and keep them in 1 area so you don’t lose them.

-•Protect your floors and remaining furniture with drop cloths and plastic sheets.
+• Protect your floors and remaining furniture with drop cloths and plastic sheets.
 Clean/ dust walls with a vacuum or a towel; paint doesn’t still well to dirt.

-•Scrape any flaking or cracked paint with a scraper.
+• Scrape any flaking or cracked paint with a scraper.

 Any flaking and cracking areas on the wall or ceilings should be lightly scraped and then completely rinsed prior to using the primer and paint since the weight of the new coat will pull the old paint loose.
 Also, learning to spot greasy areas that might also need a little cleaning with soap, followed by a water rinsing, is part of how to paint for beginners.
-Apart from that, clean down with a moist fabric so that paint will have a tidy, dust-free surface area to stick with.
+Apart from that, clean down with a moist fabric so that the paint will have a tidy, dust-free surface area to stick with.
 If you’re going to hire an expert, then this is what to expect from professional painters.

-•Smooth bumps with sandpaper or an electric sander.
+• Smooth bumps with sandpaper or an electric sander.

 To have that stunning smooth surface, it’s essential to know how to paint walls like a pro.
 By sanding before the painting application, you are getting rid of imperfections.
 Producing an excellent smooth surface while adding adhesion by refining rough ridges for the paint to stick with.
 Utilizing the best sandpaper can make a huge difference, especially in painting, woodworking, and achieving great project results.
 However, picking between various types of readily available sandpaper can be difficult.